Kenya Army Infantry: Casualties in Somalia

-Raymond Kirui, attached to 7 Kenya Rifles, who joined the Kenya Defence Forces on 25 October 2010, died on 24 November, last year when the vehicle he and 13 other soldiers were travelling in drove over an improvised explosive device in Bulla Garaay area near Mandera.
-Lance Corporal Willie Njoroge attached to the 1st Kenya Rifles died during a confrontation between his unit and al Shabaab fighters in Somalia on 29 December last year.
+Raymond Kirui, attached to 7 Kenya Rifles, who joined the Kenya Defence Forces on 25 October 2010, died on 24 November 2011 when the vehicle he and 13 other soldiers were travelling in drove over an improvised explosive device in Bulla Garaay area near Mandera.
+Lance Corporal Willie Njoroge attached to the 1st Kenya Rifles died during a confrontation between his unit and al Shabaab fighters in Somalia on 29 December 2011.
 His unit had raided the al Qaeda linked insurgents base south of Beles Qooqani when he was killed.
 Five al Shabaab fighters were killed and many others injured during the incident.
 He joined the Kenya Defence Forces on 3 August 2002.

 Others who have been killed are Yusuf Abdullah Korio, a private in the 15th Kenya Rifles.
-Korio joined the military in 1992 and died during combat on 22 December last year when during fighting between Tabda and Dhobley.
-Ronald Kipkemboi Kiptui, who joined the army on 29 October 2007 and was attached to the 7th Kenya Rifles, died on 3 December, last year.
+Korio joined the military in 1992 and died during combat on 22 December last year (2011) when during fighting between Tabda and Dhobley.
+Ronald Kipkemboi Kiptui, who joined the army on 29 October 2007 and was attached to the 7th Kenya Rifles, died on 3 December 2011.

+Kenya lost 15 soldiers in the first 100 days in Somalia after the beginning of Operation Linda Nchi, amongst them 2 Majors and 4 Lieutenants.
+Major Samuel Keli Kavindu and Major Kizito Wahiza Nyamahonga both of the Joint Helicopter Command were both commissioned in 1997 and perished when their helicopter crashed near Liboi on the night of the 16th of October 2011 at around 7pm, just 14 kilometers from the Kenya-Somalia border, marking the first high profile deaths of the KDF operation.